Management and Economics of Innovation

 Teaching methods and assessment

-Teaching takes place during the fall semester 2025 in weeks 38 and 39 (September 15-26, exact schedule tbc.).
+Teaching takes place during the fall semester 2025 in weeks 38 and 39 (see exact schedule below).
 The course will be offered in a hybrid mode, i.e. participation will be possible both at CBS and online on Zoom.
+The exam is written report (max.
+5 CBS standard pages) to be handed in by a specified date (further details on the requirements tba.).

 Lecture Plan